-We develop a simple model of the price impact of institutional herding.
-The empirical literature indicates that institutional herding positively predicts short-term returns but negatively predicts long-term returns.
+In this paper we develop a simple theoretical model to analyze the impact of institutional herding on asset prices.
+A growing empirical literature has come to the intriguing conclusion that institutional herding positively predicts short-term returns but negatively predicts long-term returns.
 We offer a theoretical resolution to this dichotomy.
-In our model, career-concerned money managers trade with security dealers endowed with market power and exhibit an endogenous tendency to imitate past trades.
-This tendency is exploited by dealers and thus affects prices.
-In equilibrium, institutional herding positively predicts short-term returns but negatively predicts long-term returns.
-Our article also generates several new, testable predictions that link institutional herding with the time-series properties of returns and volume.
-(JEL G00, G20)
+In our model, career-concerned money managers interact with profit-motivated proprietary traders and security dealers endowed with market power.
+The reputational concerns of fund managers imply an endogenous tendency to imitate past trades, which impacts the prices of the assets they trade.
+We show that institutional herding positively predicts short-term returns but negatively predicts long-term returns.
+In addition, our paper generates several new testable predictions linking institutional herding, trade volume, and the time-series properties of stock returns.